gomods/athens/docs/content/configuration/download.md

 The first two lines describe the _default_ behavior for all modules.
 This behavior is overridden for select module groups below.
 In this case, the default behavior is:

-- Immediatley redirect all requests to `https://proxy.golang.org`
+- Immediately redirect all requests to `https://proxy.golang.org`
 - In the background, download the module from the version control system (VCS) and store it

 The rest of the file contains `download` blocks.
 These override the default behavior for specific groups of modules.